 One of the most difficult aspects of maintaining compliance is keeping up with all the changing rules and regulations.
-Utilizing compliance software, such as Azakaw, can help you stay on top of changing laws because these programs should be updated whenever a law, process, rule or guideline changes.
+Utilizing compliance software can help you stay on top of changing laws because these programs should be updated whenever a law, process, rule or guideline changes.
 To ensure compliance, it is best to either use a subscription service or a program that automatically updates.

 2. Make Sure You Are in Good Standing

 To make sure your business is currently compliant, you should obtain a Certificate of Good Standing from your state and check periodically to make sure it is still valid.
 This certificate verifies that your business is registered with the state, paid up on fees, has filed all necessary documents and is allowed to conduct business in the state.
 Most certificates have an expiration date.
 You will usually need to renew your certificate and submit any required documents and fees on that expiration date.

 Most states require businesses to register with the state to legally conduct business.
 You will need to follow your state’s guidelines to register your business name and acquire any necessary licenses or permits.

 Many small businesses can not afford to pay for a full-time human resources department.
 You can ensure your business stays compliant by outsourcing these functions to an independent HR service.
 Because doing HR is their full-time business, they should be familiar with the rules and regulations and stay up-to-date on anything that changes.

 5. Consult With an Attorney